Live-Webcams

 Kossak

 spent their summer vacations.
-It was where one
+It was a place

 Lyonel